rails/rails/guides/source/configuring.md

     config.action_mailbox.incinerate_after = 14.days
     ```

 * `config.action_mailbox.queues.incineration` accepts a symbol indicating the Active Job queue to use for incineration jobs.
 When this option is `nil`, incineration jobs are sent to the default Active Job queue (see `config.active_job.default_queue_name`).
-It defaults to `:action_mailbox_incineration`.

 * `config.action_mailbox.queues.routing` accepts a symbol indicating the Active Job queue to use for routing jobs.
 When this option is `nil`, routing jobs are sent to the default Active Job queue (see `config.active_job.default_queue_name`).
-It defaults to `:action_mailbox_routing`.

 ### Configuring Action Mailer